ABOUT THE PROGRAMME

 • Gain experience in a collaborative design approach

 Are you a tutor from a design or communications school?
-Please email us at info@wedesignforthecommunity.org.
-We are actively looking for collaborators and as many students to get involved in the programme as possible.
+Please help us promote our programme within your department as we are looking for as many students to get involved as possible.

 REGISTER HERE